lum-ai/odinson/docs/installation.md

 ---
 title: Installation
 has_children: false
-nav_order: 2
+nav_order: 3
 ---

 # Setup

-This software requires Java 1.8 and Scala 2.XX (todo) or higher.
+This software has been tested with Java 1.8 and Scala 2.12.10.

 This software is available through sbt and Maven central.